ThomasRettig/thomas-rettig-hugo/content/about/index.md

 <details>
 <summary title="Click to expand or close">Accessibility <span role="note">Accessibility issues?</span></summary>
-I take accessibility seriously, and have tried my best to make this site as accessible as I can.
+<p>I take accessibility seriously, and have tried my best to make this site as accessible as I can.
 Images come with descriptive titles and focus states are clearly highlighted.
-Please refer to the table below if you want to feedback on specific aspects of accessibility.
+Please refer to the table below if you want to feedback on specific aspects of accessibility.</p>

 | Conditions                                | Common symptoms                                              |
 | ----------------------------------------- | ------------------------------------------------------------ |